coderefinery/git-collaborative/_episodes/01-remotes.md

 - Forking workflow may be overkill for small closed-source projects.
-- A good alternative to the forking workflow for a group of collaborators is to use a protected (`master`) branch.
+- A good alternative to the forking workflow for a group of collaborators is to use a **protected** (only certain people may directly push to it) `master` branch.
 - Only designated "code owners" have write access to the protected branch.
-- All project members contribute code changes via pull requests from feature branches.
+- Anyone else may contribute code changes via pull requests from feature branches.
 - Pull requests need to be approved by a code owner.
 - Discuss the advantages or disadvantages of this workflow.